-Overnight berthing and short stay visits are available on the Newport visitor pontoon and quay wall.
+Overnight berthing and short stay visitor moorings are available on the Newport Harbour visitor pontoon and quay wall.
 Access to water, electricity and shore facilities are available following the successful dredging of the harbour.

 Please help us to maintain a safe and Covid-19 free environment by following the latest government guidance.